 If the Queue is configured with an access type of non‑exclusive, each bound Flow receives messages in a round-robin fashion.
 For more information on access types, refer to Defining Endpoint Properties.

 A Topic Endpoint attracts messages published to a Topic that match the Topic subscription that is associated with the endpoint.
 Topic Endpoints are equivalent to durable topic subscriptions in Java Message Service (JMS).
 Topic Endpoints can be used in a pub/sub model.

 For an exclusive topic endpoint, only one client can bind and receive messages; if other clients attempt to bind, they will be rejected.
 An exclusive durable topic endpoint always delivers messages in the order they are received.
 For non-exclusive durable topic endpoints, multiple consumers can bind and each is serviced in round‑robin fashion.

 - When using the JCSMP or .NET APIs, a client must obtain the appropriate Topic instance to use Topic subscriptions to receive messages (refer to Creating Topics).

 solace.QueueDescriptorobject to the

 solace.MesssageConsumerProperties, which is used to create the message consumer.

 - It is possible for messages published with a Direct delivery mode to be spooled to a Topic Endpoint when there is a match between the message’s Topic destination and the Topic subscription set for the Topic Endpoint.
 In this case, when the message is spooled to the endpoint, it is given a non‑persistent delivery mode so that the receiving client can consume the message over its established consumer Flow.
-For more information, refer to Topic Matching & Message Delivery Modes.
+For more information, refer to Topic Matching and Message Delivery Modes.

 Endpoints can be durable or temporary (that is, non-durable).